 But despite the growth of virtual call centers, they can be a mixed blessing – especially when it comes to staff engagement, driving productivity, and maintaining a brand.

 Each of these objectives becomes more difficult when staff is not handily located on-site.

 Fortunately, there’s a business discipline ideally suited to solving these challenges.
 It’s called internal communications.
 And this is how SnapComms can help get it done.

 Working remotely in virtual teams can lead to staff being out of the loop when it comes to important information.
 They’re unable to attend meetings or ask questions of colleagues in person.
 Finding answers is more difficult or time-consuming than for their centrally-based teammates.

-Instant information, delivered in bite-sized chunks, is easiest to consume for virtual call center workers.
+Instant information, delivered in bite-sized chunks, is the easiest to consume for virtual call center workers.
 They’re busy dealing with customer calls, while working with several software tools, and can’t afford to be distracted by floods of head office emails.

 When staff are working in virtual call centers they could physically be anywhere.
-They may be separated by miles, countries or continents.
+They may be separated by miles, countries, or continents.
 In these environments, fostering a sense of team is hard.

 Using internal communication channels is an excellent way to encourage collaboration and keep your virtual team connected.
 Pictures speak a thousand words, so send your daily updates or recorded meetings by video alert.
 You’ll find your messages are more understood and your staff better engaged.

 Inject some team-building fun with weekly staff quizzes that get everyone talking.
 There’s nothing like a bit of light competition to motivate staff and focus them around solving a joint challenge.